vjvardhan/finzly-api-developerportal/developer-portal/achTransaction.md

 **Returns**

 When the RDFI returns the credit or debit request, the ODFI may accept the return or dishonor the return.
+The following return codes are available in the system

 |**Return Code**|**Return Title**|**Return Description**|
 | :- | :- | :- |